opnfv/fuel/docs/release/installation/installation.instruction.rst

 The file follows a yaml structure and two sections "net_config" and "fuel" are expected.

 The "net_config" section describes all the internal and provider networks assigned to the pod.
-Each network is expected to have a vlan tag, IP subnet and attached interface on the boards.
+Each used network is expected to have a vlan tag, IP subnet and attached interface on the boards.
 Untagged vlans shall be defined as "native".

 The "fuel" section defines several sub-sections required by the Fuel installer: